TPGenerator/TPGenerator/README.md

 ## Overview of Program Files

-- In the *LaucaExample* folder, there are three sub folders, namely, the production environment, the testing environment and testdata.
+- In the *LaucaExample* folder, there are three subfolders, namely, the production environment, the testing environment and testdata.
 In the production environment, the basic data feature *dataCharacteristicSaveFile.obj*, the transaction logic feature *txLogicSaveFile.obj* and the workload access distribution feature *distributionSaveFile.obj* are generated in *testdata*.
-The testing environment generates a synthetic database using the basic data features,  which create *tables* file  in *testdata* and then used to generate database through its second step.
+The testing environment generates a synthetic database using the basic data features,  which create *tables* file in *testdata* and are then used to generate the database through its second step.
 In addition, the testing environment generates simulated workloads using transaction logic and workload access distribution.  *LaucaProduction.jar*  is in the Production folder and *LaucaTesting.jar* is in the Testing folder.
-The former one is responsible for extracting the data features and workloads features, while the latter oen is responsible for generating the simulated database and simulated workloads.
+The former is responsible for extracting the data features and workloads features, while the latter is responsible for generating the simulated database and simulated workloads.

 ```tree
 LaucaExample/